See individual Summer College program pages for specific eligibility requirements.

 I'm an international student.
 Do you require my test scores?

-Yes, we require TOEFL or IELTS scores for international students.
+Yes, we require TOEFL or IELTS scores for international students in on-campus courses.
 See International applicants for minimum scores and additional information.

 Do you require interviews or a specific GPA?